-All piercings feel different to different people, but this articles sets out what we know from anecdotal evidence about how much septum piercings hurt.
+Discomfort and tenderness caused by piercings can vary from person to person, depending on their individual pain threshold, but this article sets out what we know from anecdotal evidence about how much septum piercings hurt.

 In general, people experience a pain rating between a 4 and a 6 for a septum piercing.
 That may sound quite painful, but remember that it’s over in just a few seconds.